 The pandemic has created some unprecedented and well-publicised difficulties for food and drink, leisure and retail operators across the UK and their corporate timescales have been affected in different ways.

-In Barnsley, bowling venue Superbowl UK is still on track to open in 2021 – creating a whole new family dynamic in the town centre, while Cineworld and Nando’s are now anticipating opening early next year.
+In Barnsley, bowling venue Superbowl UK is still on track to open in 2021 while Cineworld and Nando’s are now anticipating opening early next year.

 A spokesperson for Next said: